 |U46||0xC000-0xFFFF||N/A (see note about CPU access hack)|

-The non-volatile RAM on the CPU board is a 5514 CMOS static RAM.
+The non-volatile RAM on the CPU board is a 5514 CMOS static RAM with 1024 addresses x 4 bits.
 It is my understanding that static RAM was (is?) more expensive than the dynamic RAM but did not require the constant refresh that the DRAM required so it was desirable to use with batteries while the machine was powered off.

 NVRAM is kept alive by 3 AA batteries.
 The CS' line on the RAM chip (U9) is kept disabled (high) when the system is powered off or if RESET' is active (low).
-If RESET' is disabled (high), then a transistor (Q2) will cause CS' to be controlled by U13 and U11 (which is controlled by the current memory address from the CPU).
-CS' is kept disabled (high) by either the AA batteries or by VCC, either one going through a 1K resistor.
+If RESET' is disabled (high), then a transistor (Q2) will cause CS' to be controlled by U13 and U11.
+U13 activates CS' when E' is low and the NVRAM's address is seletcted by address logic at U18/I19/U24.
+U11 inhibits CS' during writes to the lowest 256 addresses when the MEMPROTECT' coin door switch is closed.
+CS' is kept disabled (high) by either the AA batteries or by VCC, either one going through a 1K pulup resistor.
 CS' gets pulled low only when the output of U13 (pin 6) goes low (when the CPU address is within the NVRAM range described in the memory map above).

 See https://sites.google.com/site/delroy666/williams-nvram for an interesting site related to this type of memory.